fabiospampinato/template-vscode-extension/README.md

-# khaos-vscode-extension
+# template-vscode-extension

-A Khaos template for starting a new vscode extension quickly.
+A template for starting a new vscode extension quickly.

 ## Install

-Save the template locally with:
+Install the template locally with:

 ```
-$ khaos install fabiospampinato/khaos-vscode-extension vscode-extension
+$ template install fabiospampinato/template-vscode-extension vscode-extension
 ```

 ## Usage